 Please accept this torma to protect the teachings , and

-May the activities of the two accumulations be completed!
+May the activities of completing the two accumulations be done!

 Translated by Adele Tomlin, 3rd December 2021.